• El Nido - Paradise Continued

 The next day, we hired some scooters and drove to Nacpan Beach - one of the best beaches I have ever seen.
 White powder sand, endless stretches, warm and clear water, hardly any people and a very relaxed and laidback atmosphere.
 Just the type of beaches I was hoping to find here.
 We stayed until sunset, which was brilliant, as the scenery was magical - a little kid chasing a dog that was running in the distance, a motorbike driving along the beach, a couple walking, a stranded boat and people simply enjoying themselves.

 The following day, we explored Lio beach, which was, unfortunately, not as nice as Nacpan Beach.
-But Nacpan Beach set the standard very high.
-In the evening, we gathered a group of new friends for the next day's boat tour and explored the town at night.
-I tried my luck at some local gambling spot, but was unfortunately not lucky.
+In the evening, I tried my luck at some local gambling spot, but was unfortunately not lucky.

-Then it was time for the main thing to do in El Nido - island hopping.
+Then it was time for the main thing to do in El Nido - Island hopping.
 With the new people we met the day before, we chartered a private boat and set off to do Tour C. The first stop was a small lagoon where we hired some kayaks to cruise around, before setting off to a hidden beach that was tucked away behind some high limestone cliffs.
 Doing the private tour was good, as we could avoid the big crowds.
 This was especially useful when we visited the secret beach.
-While there were a few people, the beach was really secret from the outside.
 It was fully encircled by high rocks and the only way to get there is to snorkel through a small hole that is hardly visible from the outside.
 Once inside, it really is a secret beach with a small lagoon.
 Simply magical.

-After a delicious lunch on the beach, we headed to our last stop - snorkeling.
-It was hands down the best one I have done so far in my entire life.
+After a delicious lunch on the beach, we headed to our last stop - snorkelling.
+It was hands down the best one I have done so far.
 We not only swam with beautiful fish, but also with hundreds of sardines and a sea turtle.
-And that sea turtle swim was simply amazing - Becca and I swam with it for a good 10-15 minutes as it swam in rather shallow water.
+And that sea turtle swim was simply amazing - Becca and I swam with it for a good 10-15 minutes as it moved in rather shallow water.

 That evening, we watched the sunset together and then got ready for one of the main highlights of my Philippines leg - a 3 Day/2 Night island hopping expedition from El Nido to Coron.